Empowering Knowledge Exchange

 On Monday, 18 November 2019, medical faculty and students from several different institutions across the UK came together to discuss knowledge, technology and the future of medical education.

-We had the pleasure of hosting Professor Trudie Roberts and Dr Phillip Xiu as keynote speakers.
+We had the pleasure of hosting Professor Trudie Roberts and Dr Philip Xiu as keynote speakers.

 Trudie Roberts, Professor of Medical Education, University of Leeds

-The exponentially increasing rate of medical information means we have surpassed the threshold for what the human mind can contain.
-We need to be more accepting of doctor’s use of technological devices and the concept of looking up information.
-This starts back in medical school when assessing knowledge:
+In the opening keynote session, Professor Trudie Roberts addressed the exponentially increasing rate of medical information.
+Does this mean we have now surpassed the threshold for what the human mind can contain?
+Should we be more accepting of the doctor’s use of technological devices and the concept of looking up information?
+According to Professor Trudie Roberts, this starts back in medical school when assessing knowledge:

 "We will need to do more ‘open-book’ exams.
 Instead of banning iPhones to avoid cheating, we need to be texting students to make sure they bring them to the exam hall.
 And so what if they ask others?
 Doctors seek other opinions all the time.
 This better mirrors reality."
 Trudie Roberts, Professor of Medical Education, University of Leeds